matter-labs/tutorials/README.md

 - Utilize API3 Data Feeds within a paymaster.

-## Introduction of API3 DAO
+## Using API3's self-funded dAPIs with zkSync paymaster example to pay gas fee in USDC on zkSync Era.

 [API3➚](https://api3.org/) is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.
-It is governed by a decentralized autonomous organization (DAO), namely the [API3 DAO]().
+It is governed by a decentralized autonomous organization (DAO), namely the [API3 DAO](https://api3.org/).

 API3 data feeds are known as [dAPIs➚]().
 These provide access to on-chain data feeds sourced from off-chain first-party oracles owned and operated by API providers themselves.
 Data feeds are continuously updated by first-party oracles using signed data.